huaipeng/ncc.simulator.exe/README.md

      $ sudo apt-get install autoconf automake libtool curl make g++ unzip

 1.2  ***Install the protobuf***.
-Unzip the package and navigate into the unzipped folder of protobuf-3.4.0 to generate the configuration script first :
+Unzip the package and then navigate into the extracted folder named protobuf-3.4.0.
+Initially, generate the configuration script:

      $ ./autogen.sh

-Then to build and install the Protocol Buffer runtime and the Protocol Buffer compiler (protoc) as the following commands:
+Next, proceed to build and install both the Protocol Buffer runtime and the Protocol Buffer compiler (protoc) by executing the following commands:

      $ ./configure
      $ make